HMS Trump (P333): World War II

 Trump was commissioned in July 1944.
 After trials and a work-up in the North Sea in mid-October she was sent to Perth in Western Australia.
 On arrival, she joined the 4th Submarine Squadron, supported by the depot ship HMS Adamant.
 From Perth, Trump carried out four patrols before the end of the war.

-During her Far East service, Trump sank the Japanese guardboat No. 15 Shosei Maru on 13 May; a Japanese sailing vessel on 24 May; and two coasters, one on 29 May and the other on 1 June.
+During her Far East service, Trump sank the Japanese guard boat No. 15 Shosei Maru on 13 May; a Japanese sailing vessel on 24 May; and two coasters, one on 29 May and the other on 1 June.
 She sank a tanker on 5 June and together with her sister boat HMS Tiptoe, she sank a Japanese cargo vessel on 9 August.

 Also with Tiptoe, Trump carried out an attack on a convoy on 3 August.
 Although it was escorted by a Japanese patrol boat, they successfully sank Tencho Maru, an army cargo ship, with the sinking credited to Tiptoe.